elizabethhamato/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 There are two main contexts in which a TC String can be created:

-*   **Global** - A TC String in this context is saved globally and is shared by CMPs running on sites across the web; When stored globally, they must <span style="text-decoration:underline;">NOT</span> contain [Publisher restrictions](#what-are-publisher-restrictions) or a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment but they may contain a _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment.
+*   **Global** - A TC String in this context is saved globally and is shared by CMPs running on sites across the web.
+When stored globally, they must <span style="text-decoration:underline;">NOT</span> contain [Publisher restrictions](#what-are-publisher-restrictions) or a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment but they may contain a _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment.
 *   **Service-specific** - A  TC String in this context is only used by the site(s) or app(s) on which it is running.
 One is created for every user on a given site/app or group of sites/apps.
 They may contain [Publisher restrictions](#what-are-publisher-restrictions), a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment and an _**[AllowedVendors](#allowed-vendors-oob)**_ segment.

 CMPs must be set up to operate in either a service-specific or global configuration.
-If a Publisher-operated CMP declares that the personal data processing purpose is, for example, on this site and on other sites or apps where third-party companies also operate, then the scope is global and that TC String is used and stored in a global context.
+If a publisher-operated CMP declares that the personal data processing purpose is, for example, on this site and on other sites or apps where third-party companies also operate, then the scope is global and that TC String is used and stored in a global context.

 If the disclosures do not describe a global scope, or explicitly state service-specific processing, then the TC String is used and stored explicitly as a service-specific string.
 Also, if the CMP discloses transparency and consent in a global context but the user’s browser does not permit third-party cookies, then the CMP’s only recourse is to retain the user’s preference using a local storage mechanism (eg. first-party cookie or [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).
 Since the transparency and consent obtained from the user is restricted to that site or service, the TC String must then have the service-specific bit [IsServiceSpecific](#tc-string-format) set.